kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 -   0/1 - the sample is heterozygous, carrying 1 copy of each of the REF and ALT alleles
 -   1/1 - the sample is homozygous alternate

+Given this information you are now able to estimate the mean SNP heterozygosity for your individual of the 10 MB region in chromosome 2.